The most exciting phrase to hear in science, the one

 That the truth of things involves God.

-And what's more, that truth can be discovered scientifically.
+that truth can be discovered scientifically.

 If that isn't scandalous enough —